Henry McCubbin: Further political career

 He kept up contact with the European institutions.
 He was nominated unsuccessfully for the role of European Ombudsman in late 1994, and in 1996 was appointed as Head of the European Office of the Association of Greater Manchester Authorities.
 He resigned in 1999 to seek selection as a Labour candidate for the Scottish Parliament, and also attempted to return to Europe when Allan Macartney died and a byelection was held.
 By this time, McCubbin's left-wing beliefs were regarded with concern and he was ruled out of the selection and placed at the bottom of the party list for the European Parliament.

 Disillusion with Labour

 McCubbin then resigned from the list completely.
 He attacked the government of Tony Blair in letters to Scottish newspapers, and in March 1999 confirmed that he had left the Labour Party over the bombing of Iraq.
-In the Ayr byelection in 2000 (McCubbin had his home in Ayr), he appeared at a press conference in support of the Scottish Socialist Party candidate, although he said he had not joined the party.
+In the 2000 Ayr by-election, he and fellow former MEP Alex Smith appeared at a press conference in support of the Scottish Socialist Party candidate, although he said he had not joined the party.

-Later that year McCubbin helped to launch Scottish Left Review, a bi-monthly journal of left-wing politics; he has been a member of its Editorial Committee ever since.
-At the 2004 European Parliament election, he endorsed the Scottish Green Party over its policy on fisheries, and has subsequently become a member.
+Later that year McCubbin helped to launch Scottish Left Review, a bi-monthly journal of left-wing politics; he was a member of its Editorial Committee.
+He subsequently became a member of the Scottish Green Party.